-The year 2017 saw a sharp rise in IPv6 deployment, influenced to a major extent by the deployment of IPv6 services in India, notably by the Jio service.
+The year 2017 saw a sharp rise in IPv6 deployment, influenced to a major extent by the deployment of IPv6 services in India, notably by the Reliance Jio service.
 The next year, 2018, was a quieter year, although the rise in the second half of the year is due to the initial efforts of mass scale IPv6 deployment in the major Chinese service providers.
 This movement accelerated in 2019 and the overall move of some 5% in IPv6 deployment levels had a lot to do with the very rapid rise of the deployment of IPv6 in China.
+There has been an ongoing rise in the level of IPv6 within China, and the measured level of IPv6 has risen from 23% of the user base to 28% over 2022, or an expansion of the Chinese IPv6 user pool by 41M end clients.